 I remembered my cousin has extra plastic storage bins laying around, so we went to pick them up!
-Epic Gardening has 3 plastic bins, so I’ll have to pick up a 3rd bin from BJ’s once it’s in stock.
+Epic Gardening used 3 plastic bins, so I picked up a 3rd bin from Costco that looked similar (it wasn’t the same bin).

 Prepping Food Scraps for My Wormies

 After reading a ton of articles online on caring for your worms, one thing that a few bloggers/gardeners noted is that the red wiggler worms will need about 6 pounds of “bedding”.
 So I am glad that LES Ecology Center didn’t have any worms on Fri Sep 5 (they said it was too hot) because I need more time to collect 6 pounds of scraps!

 - Found a plastic bin I saved and dumped scraps in: coffee grounds, tea leaves, egg shells. then I added some shredded paper

 - Realized the big plastic bin took up too much space and moved to a smaller plastic bin.
 1.5 pounds thus far with more cabbage, fruit stems…